How I became a girly girl

 At the age of eighteen I discover that I have a younger half-brother living nearby who has recently suffered from a family tragedy.
 Since nobody else seems to want to employ me, I go to look after him for the summer, and discover that he is involved in a journey that will ultimately involve me as well.
 What starts as a simple baby-sitting job turns into a rediscovery of who we both are.

-The story is principally set between May and September 2010, in Woodley, a suburb of Reading in Berkshire, but also involves visits to Nottingham and Bangkok.
+The story is principally set between May and September 2010, in Woodley, a suburb of Reading in Berkshire and the neighbouring town of Bracknell.
+However, it also involves visits to Nottingham and Bangkok.

 A recomended read